 Spanish are hearty eaters and really know how to enjoy the food.
 Their dinner starts late in the night 9:00 - 10:00 pm and can go past into midnight.
 Traditional Spanish recipes such as Paella are eaten at lunchtime, which is normally about 3:00 pm.
-Colored with golden saffron, the best paellas are made with bomba rice.
-To add flavor to dishes, each weekday seaboats arrive at the port bringing with them a huge variety of fish and shellfish such as squids, mussels, sea urchins, red Denia prawns, and tuna.
+Coloured with golden saffron, the best paellas are made with bomba rice.
+To add flavour to dishes, each weekday seaboats arrive at the port bringing with them a huge variety of fish and shellfish such as squids, mussels, sea urchins, red Denia prawns, and tuna.

 - Estella: Avenida Costa Blanca, 125 PLAYA DE SAN JUAN, ALICANTE (Alicante) 03540 Tel: 965 160 407